raspberrypilearning/comic-character/en/step_2.md

 title: How does JavaScript make websites interactive?
 ---

-JavaScript is a powerful language that provides tools to allow developers create interactive websites by controlling the webpage content and behaviour.
+JavaScript is a powerful language that provides tools to allow developers create interactive websites, by controlling the webpage content and behaviour.
 In this project we will focus on the following tools:
 + DOM Manipulation
 + Event Handling
 + User input validation